Santa Catalina Monastery , Arequipa, Peru

 Arequipa is surrounded by volcanoes.
 Since that, the old area of this city are with buildings constructed by local white volcanic stones called sillar.
-And it made Arequipa be known as “the white city”.
-Not only that, being influenced by Europeans, those buildings are constructed with baroque style.
+It made Arequipa be known as “the white city”.
+In addition, being influenced by Europeans, those buildings are constructed with baroque style.
 The historic area is really beautiful and has became a famous spot in Peru.

-There are many things to see and do in Arequipa – the central market, the plaza or the cliff..But I would recommend Santa Catalina Monastery (Monasterio de Santa Catalina) as the first place to visit for sure.
+There are many things to see and do in Arequipa – the central market, the plaza or the cliff..But I would recommend Santa Catalina Monastery (Monasterio de Santa Catalina) as the first spot to visit.

 How to go there?

 As i mentioned, my route this time was clockwise – Lima->Cusco->Puno->Arequipa.
 From Puno to Arequipa was around 6-7 hours.
 The easiest way for visitors travel from the station to the city center is by taxi.

 Well.. compare to Taiwan or USA, taxi in Peru is pretty cheap.
 However, you need to be careful to be cheated by drivers.
 For example, I paid 40 soles on taxi from airport to the city center in Cusco.
 However, the local told me it should be around 10 or even less…..lol.
 My local friend also told me taking taxi in Lima is kinda dangerous.
 Usually, locals use the App to book a taxi instead of waving hands on the road.

 What to see?